 But stepping out of them is crucial for a relationship to grow.

 Try new things together.
 Plan a surprise.
 Go on mini-adventures.

 Do something your partner wants to do.
 And then grab the reigns and you choose something.

 This will keep things fresh and exciting.
-Which we all know that boredom in relationships is very real.
+We all know that boredom in relationships is very real!